arnog/mathlive/README.md

 ### Editing Math
-You can also incorporate a “math field” to edit math just like you would edit text.
-The MathLive APIs allow you to interact with the math field, including extracting its content, inserting placeholders and more.
+You can also incorporate a “mathfield” to edit math just like you would edit text.
+The MathLive APIs allow you to interact with the mathfield, including extracting its content, inserting placeholders and more.

 ```html